Mindgreppers/lifemaker_web/content/page/faq.md

 ## About

 #### What is LifeMaker?
-LifeMaker is a movement of people who want to bring meaning and happiness in their lives and all across the world by mutual support, understanding and sharing of abundance.
+LifeMaker is a movement or family or community, of people, by people and for people,

+- to be fulfilled, happy and growing, on a moment to moment basis.
+- to discover the non-dual nature of Self and start abiding therein
+- to co-create a new world of peace, love, unity and abundance.
+- to simplify the puzzle called life into a spontaneous expression of the Self

+We are here to empower those who wish to bring meaning and happiness in their lives or in lives of others.
+Alone, as we all are in today's individualistic world, we are weak.
+Together, i.e. truly together, and well organised, as a global family of Love and Light, we are infinitely powerful and efficient.
+Only our sense of separation from the Existence makes us feel lonely and negative.
+Heaven is right here on Earth.
+Let us do the unvieling.

 # Is Lifemaker community's philosophy of Oneness a new revelation?